This article contains affiliate links. If you use these links to buy something, we may earn a commission.

-Physical games are also a great activity — separate the classroom into two teams so they can compete against each other during the lesson.
+Games are also a great activity — separate the classroom into two teams so they can compete against each other during the lesson.
 This beneficial way of learning will make the class more interesting and more relatable to your students, helping them advance faster.

-5. Plan and Prepare in Advance
+5. Plan and prepare in advance

 Every great teacher knows the importance of excellent lesson planning; as your students are unpredictable, there’s no way you can step foot into a classroom and wing it.
-Instead, you need to print enough worksheets for the entire class and ensure that you’ve prepared enough for your allocated lesson time, while also having backup solutions in the event an activity isn’t working very well.
+Instead, you need to print enough worksheets for the entire class and ensure that you’ve prepared enough for your allocated lesson time while also having backup solutions in the event an activity isn’t working very well.

 You must think about how you will introduce a new language into a classroom, and whether your students are ready to move on with the syllabus or if anything needs revisiting.
 Don’t move onto new topics without making sure all your students are comfortable; you can check this by doing a small pop quiz at the beginning of your lesson.

-6. Create a Safe and Supportive Environment
+6. Create a safe and supportive environment

-Students need to feel safe and supported in order to express themselves fully; they don’t want to be scared of making a mistake, and they should be dealt with the utmost compassion.
+Students need to feel safe and supported to express themselves fully; they don’t want to be scared of making a mistake, and they should be dealt with the utmost compassion.
 Encourage them to speak up and correct errors carefully (sometimes it’s best to let things slide if the overall sentence is correct).
 Give them time to form their answers, and patiently wait for a response — don’t move on to another student when you can see that they’re thinking about the best way to answer your question.

 On the same note, you should reward good work and effort to encourage students to keep learning.
 This will differ between age groups, but for a young class, you could set up a point system that will lead to a physical reward at the end of term.

-7. Set Classroom Rules
+7. Set classroom rules

 Rules are necessary for any classroom to ensure there are clear expectations and a suitable structure.
 When setting out your own standards on Day One, you should give verbal and written instructions, and place a list of them in a visible area.
 When a student steps out of line, refer to these rules and make sure the entire class understands what’s acceptable and what isn’t.

-Without set rules in place, your classroom can be unruly, and you may waste a lot of time telling your students off, instead of focusing on what they should be learning.
+Without set rules in place, your classroom can be unruly, and you may waste a lot of time telling your students off instead of focusing on what they should be learning.

 Whatever method you choose to adopt, it’s essential to break your lessons up into smaller sections.
 For example, if you’re teaching young children, their attention span is going to be short, so you might want to consider splitting each activity up into 10-minute sessions, giving your students time to recap and have a break in between tasks.

-9. Be Mindful of Cultural Differences
+9. Be mindful of cultural differences

 If you’re teaching English abroad, you’ll most likely face cultural differences within the classroom.
 For example, some students might feel that just turning up to class and not speaking is the norm.
-This is where you will need to recognise cultural differences and gently shift your student’s mindset to work with your teaching techniques.
+This is where you will need to recognize cultural differences and gently shift your student’s mindset to work with your teaching techniques.

 There are certain areas where you will need to respect the cultural norms, though.
 For example, in some cultures, it’s rude to make eye contact, whereas in the Western world, it’s a sign that the person is paying attention to you.